GSA/search.digitalgov.gov/_posts/2013-10-31-monthly-report.md

 ## Monthly Usage Stats

 Data for the total number of queries and clicks.
-Use this report to find and analyze the so-called [short head](http://www.searchtools.com/analysis/long-tail.html)&nbsp;<i class="icon-external-link"></i> of your most popular search queries and clicks, which are typically the same as your site's [top tasks](http://www.howto.gov/web-content/manage/focus-on-top-tasks).
+Use this report to find and analyze the so-called [short head](http://www.searchtools.com/analysis/long-tail.html){% external_link %} of your most popular search queries and clicks, which are typically the same as your site's [top tasks](http://www.howto.gov/web-content/manage/focus-on-top-tasks).

 ## Impressions and Clicks by Module

 Detailed data for the total number of impressions and clicks and your clickthru rate (CTR) are presented for each "module" on the search results page.
 We also provide the average CTR across all DigitalGov Search customers so you can see how your rate compares to the average rate.
 The data in the table is sorted in descending order from the most to least number of clicks.

 Use this report to inform which [modules you opt to display](/sites/manual/display-overview.html).